Izabela88/walkers-website/README.md

 - ### **Surface / Design**

      The website feature a simple, modern and engaging design, with bright colors to arouse positive emotions among users.
+     All parts of this website are custom made from the scratch.

     - #### **Imagery**